 Chon Wang is the Chinese translation/pronunciation of John Wayne.
 However, in the case of Jackie Chan's character, Chon represents his last name while Wang is his first name.
 This represents the order Chinese names are presented.

-There is a brief scene where a pioneer couple watches from a distance while two of the Chinese railroad workers practice martial arts with large knives.
+There is a brief scene where a pioneer couple watches from a distance while two of the Chinese imperial guards practice martial arts with large knives.
 The woman comments that "they don't look like injuns", and her husband replies that "they're not injuns, they're Jews!".
 This may be a reference to the doctrine of the Church of Jesus Christ of Latter Day Saints (Mormons) that the Native American peoples are actually the descendants of a lost tribe of Israel.